oVirt/ovirt-site/source/feature/networkpermissions.html.md

 Current Action Groups and their associated Actions:

-*   CONFIGURE_VM_NETWORK (on VdcObjectType.VM) for actions:
+*   CONFIGURE_STORAGE_POOL_NETWORK (on VdcObjectType.StoragePool) for actions:
+    -   AddNetwork
+    -   RemoveNetwork
-    -   ActivateDeactivateVmNic
+    -   UpdateNetwork
+*   CONFIGURE_CLUSTER_NETWORK (on VdcObjectType.VdsGroups) for actions:
-    -   AddVmInterface
+    -   AttachNetworkToVdsGroup
-    -   RemoveVmInterface
+    -   DetachNetworkToVdsGroup
-    -   UpdateVmInterface
+    -   UpdateNetworkOnCluster
 *   CONFIGURE_HOST_NETWORK (on VdcObjectType.VDS) for actions:
     -   SetupNetworks
     -   AddBond